Kingsleydb/FileAnalyzer/README.md

 # FileAnalyzer

-Prints total word count, top 10 words used, and sentence that contains the most used word of a .txt file
+Prints total word count, top 10 words used with appearance count, and last occuring sentence that contains the most frequently used word of a .txt file

 To use at command line: